jonlevi/enFoldX/README.md

 ```
 You still need the original sequences file from Step 0 and you will also need:

-1) the path that the chain id map was written to in Step 1 and
-2) the directory that AlphaFold3 wrote the output to  (this is the output of step 4)
+1) the directory that AlphaFold3 wrote the output to  (this is the output of step 4)
-3) the choice of random seeds that you used in step 3 (if you did not use the default), because AF3 outputs 5 new structures for every seed you choose
+2) the choice of random seeds that you used in step 3 (if you did not use the default), as that determines the file system structure for the outputs

 This script will output 3 CSV files in the output directory:
 1) all_structures_features.csv - this contains a row for every predicted structure.
-So for example, if you had 5 seeds, then you will have 20 rows per TCR-pMHC input (5 seeds x 5 samples/per seed)
+So for example, if you had 5 seeds, then you will have 25 rows per TCR-pMHC input (5 seeds x 5 samples/per seed)
 2) avg_features.csv -  this contains a row for every TCR-pMHC input, where each feature is the mean of that feature across all structures predicted for that TCR-pMHC
 3) best_features.csv - this contains a row for every TCR-pMHC input, where each feature is taken from the structure that was ranked the highest by AF3 for that TCR-pMHC
+4) ensemble_features.csv -  this contains a row for every TCR-pMHC input, where each feature is saved once with the mean of that feature across all structures predicted for that TCR-pMHC, and once with the standard deviation.
+This is the "structure ensemble" from the paper.

 #### Example
 Following our previous example data:
 ```
-python extract_features.py -s examples/example_input_tcr_pmhcs.csv -o examples/features_output_example --af-output-dir examples/fold_output_example
+python extract_features.py -s examples/example_input_tcr_pmhcs.csv --af-output-dir examples/af3_fold_outputs -o examples/enfoldx_extracted_features
 ```
-You can see the example output in `examples/features_output_example`
+You can see the example output in `examples/enfoldx_extracted_features`

+### From these features, you can then train models to predict binding.
+We do not include code for that in this repository, but you can see our paper for more on train/test splits and on publicly available data.